-A parental notification clause means women under 16 years of age need to have one parent informed, and given the opportunity to participate in counselling before an abortion can be performed.
-However, young women may apply to the Children’s Court for an order to proceed with an abortion if it is not considered suitable to involve her parent(s).
+A parental notification clause means woman and pregnant people under 16 years of age need to have one parent informed, and given the opportunity to participate in counselling before an abortion can be performed.
+However, young women and pregnant young people may apply to the Children’s Court for an order to proceed with an abortion if it is not considered suitable to involve their parent(s).

 Section 335 of the Health Act was amended to ensure data collection on abortion procedures, and to ensure patients’ identities are not able to be ascertained from this data collection.

 The majority of services are located in the Perth area.
 Freestanding private clinics charge a gap/theatre fee to patients.
-Very limited availability of services in rural and regional areas of the state.
+Limited availability of services in rural and regional areas of the state.

 The Northern Territory’s Termination of Pregnancy Law Reform Act states that abortion is lawful:

-1. At less than 14 weeks if a suitably qualified medical practitioner considers the termination is appropriate in all the circumstances, having regard to:
+- At less than 14 weeks if a suitably qualified medical practitioner considers the termination is appropriate inall thecircumstances, having regard to:

-(b) the woman's current and future physical, psychological and social circumstances; and
+- (b) the woman or pregnany person’s current and future physical, psychological and social circumstances; and

-2. A suitably qualified medical practitioner may perform a termination on a woman who is more than 14 weeks pregnant, but not more than 23 weeks pregnant, if:
+- A suitably qualified medical practitioner may perform a termination on apersonwho is more than 14 weeks pregnant, but not more than 23 weeks pregnant, if:

-(a) the medical practitioner has consulted with at least one other suitably qualified medical practitioner who has assessed the woman; and
+- (a) the medical practitioner has consulted with at least one other suitably qualified medical practitioner who has assessed the woman or pregnant person; and

-The Act stipulates that a pregnant person's life must be endangered for a pregnancy to be terminated at more than 23 weeks gestation.
+The Act stipulates that a woman or pregnant person’s life must be endangered for a pregnancy to be terminated at more than 23 weeks gestation.

-- removes the possibility for women to be charged for procuring an abortion;
+- removes the possibility for women or pregnant people to be charged for procuring an abortion;

 - includes a requirement for medical practitioners with a conscientious objection to abortion to refer their patients to another practitioner who does not have a conscientious objection; and